kiran-lee/SNPsSeychellesWarbler/README.md

 Scripts and commands to obtain SNPs from short read 150bp Illumina whole-genome sequencing of ~1900 Seychelles warblers.
 This includes 1) SNP calling pipeline, 2) Imputation by STITCH and 3) Assessing imputation accuracy.

-Scripts were run on the Sheffield University HPC.
-These HPCs use the SLURM queueing system, therefore core/RAM/runtimes in .sh scripts are specified in SLURM format.
+Scripts were run on Sheffield University HPCs.
+These HPCs uses the SLURM queueing system, therefore core/RAM/runtimes in .sh scripts are specified in SLURM format.

 1_SNP_calling_pipeline